LingConLab/word_games/README.md

 # What is it?

 Python package for creating language games from your own data.
-It consists of a set of functions that render HTML files containing various games using existing templates and provided dictionaries.
+It consists of a set of functions that render HTML files containing various games using existing HTML templates and provided dictionaries in csv format.

 # Installation